 Managers, researchers, and consultants have identified several methods for ensuring and improving quality.
-Today most organizations apply some or all of these methods, including statistical quality control, the zero-defects approach, employee involvement teams, Six Sigma, and total quality management.
+Today most organizations apply some or all of these methods, including statistical quality control, the zero-defects approach, employee involvement teams, Six Sigma, lean process improvement, and total quality management.
 Table 2.2 summarizes these techniques.